 Thanks to these numerical models and a close working relationship with other countries such as Chile, it was detected that the vivid phenomenon on the Mexican Pacific coast was caused by a low-pressure system south of the equator.

 At the end of April and beginning of May 2015, the phenomenon known as the "ocean swell" was experienced with great intensity in the areas of the Pacific, from Chiapas to Baja California Sur.

 The effects were felt with much more force in the coastal areas, causing flooding in sectors bordering the beaches and originating, in addition, different degrees of erosion, which sometimes cause damage to nearby constructions such as the structure of minor piers and houses because of their location is exposed to the direct effects of the tidal wave.

 The forecast system showed waves of almost 6 meters for Acapulco and Puerto Angel, as well as for Lázaro Cárdenas there were large waves and towards Jalisco of lesser height, for which the Regional Commands of Guerrero, Oaxaca, and Chiapas were advised of the forecast of swells, and actions were taken to secure boats and naval personnel.

-Likewise, the Pacific Coast Civil Protection Protocol was activated in order to initiate preventive actions in the presence of unusual waves.
-Among them, the placement of red flags on the beaches to indicate high tide and tours by the authorities to warn people not to approach the beach.
+Likewise, the Pacific Coast Civil Protection Protocol was activated to initiate preventive actions in the presence of unusual waves.
+Among them, are the placement of red flags on the beaches to indicate high tide and tours by the authorities to warn people not to approach the beach.